Introducing the Notes API

 - User feedback tools: Consolidate qualitative feedback arriving directly from end users via NPS tools or in-app feature request widgets.
 Capture feedback submitted in user surveys related to feature betas, churn surveys, loss analysis, or explorations of user needs during product discovery.

-- Messaging apps for teams: Easily push colleague feedback wherever it arises, such as in a conversation in the company’s chat tool, including Mattermost spotlighted below. (productboard already supports a native integration with Slack.)
+- Messaging apps for teams: Easily push colleague feedback wherever it arises, such as in a conversation in the company’s chat tool.
+(Productboard already supports a native integration with Slack.)

 - Design tools: Capture feedback left as comments on designs or prototypes in tools like Figma so you can associate them with related feature ideas.